Preventing & Resolving Problems

 Unfortunately, it is common to experience problems with the long-term care system, from staff not answering call bells to administering medication without consent to abusing or neglecting the residents.
-You have a right to quality long-term care, and providers have an obligation to address your concerns.
+We all have the right to quality long-term care, and providers have an obligation to address concerns.

 Screen Shot 2019-03-04 at 5.15.56 PM.png

-Long-term care ombudsmen are advocates for residents of nursing homes, board and care homes and assisted living facilities.
+Long-term care ombudsmen are advocates for residents of nursing homes, family care homes, and assisted living facilities.
 Ombudsmen provide information about how to find a facility and what to do to get quality care.
 They are trained to resolve problems.
 The ombudsman can also assist you with complaints.

-It is very important for all of us — resident, family, volunteer, staff, friend, or citizen — to understand the legal rights of people who live in long-term care facilities.
-It is easy for residents and their family members to feel helpless and overwhelmed.
+It is very important for all of us — residents, family members, volunteers, staff, or friends— to understand the legal rights of people who live in long-term care facilities.
+It is easy for residents and family members to feel helpless and overwhelmed.

 However, it is important to remember that consumers have choices, and there are many laws designed to protect long-term care residents.
-Knowing your rights will help ensure that you receive an excellent quality of care.
+Knowing our rights will help ensure that everyone receives excellent quality of care.

 Resident Rightsin a nursing home

-The rights of nursing home residents are codified in both federal and state statutes with the intent of further protecting each resident’s civil, religious, and human rights while they reside in a nursing facility.
+The rights of nursing home residents are codified in both federal and state statutes with the intent of further protecting each resident’s civil, religious, and human rights while residing in a nursing facility.

 Residents Rights in an Adult Care Home

 The rights of residents in assisted living facilities are codified in N.C.
-General Statute with the intent of promoting and protecting each resident’s civil, religious, and human rights while they reside in an assisted living facility.
+General Statute with the intent of promoting and protecting each resident’s civil, religious, and human rights while residing in an assisted living facility.

 Tips for Resolving Conflicts

 • Go up the chain of command.
-If speaking to the attendant/staff person most directly involved is not successful, work your way up.
+If speaking to the attendant/staff person most directly involved is not successful, keep going up.
 Speak to the supervisor, the administrator/director/manager of the agency or facility, and, if necessary, the person to whom the administrator/director/manager reports.

 • Remember that speaking up often results in better care and services rather than in retaliation.
 Frequently the "squeaky wheel" really does get the "grease".

 • Follow the agency/facility policy for grievances.
-The strength of this approach is that you are using the provider's own process.
-You can usually express your concern orally or in writing.
-If you voice your complaint verbally, it is a good idea to also submit it in writing.
+The strength of this approach is that this is the provider's own process.
+Concerns can usually be expressed orally or in writing.
+If a complaint is voiced verbally, it is a good idea to submit it in writing also.

 • Unite with others who share the same concern.